tristan957/tristan.partin.io/content/blog/iceland-vacation/index.md

 the city that included coffee shops and stores.
-On this first day in Iceland, we had a reservation at the [Blue Lagoon](https://www.bluelagoon.com/), so after our time in the city, we went over to have our first experience in the heated sulfurours lagoon.
+On this first day in Iceland, we had a reservation at the [Blue Lagoon](https://www.bluelagoon.com/), so after our time in the city, we went over to have our first experience in the heated sulfurous lagoon.

 The first thing that hits you when you arrive is definitely the smell.
-It is unmistakeably sulfur.
+It is unmistakably sulfur.
 The location is fairly good looking, a large pool essentially surrounded by volcanic rock.
 The water is a milky blue.
 It is naturally heated seawater pumped from underneath the ground.
 I ended up having my first Icelandic beer, a Gull.
 I had no complaints about it, and felt that it